 Philadelphia Pedestrian Accident Lawyer

 If you or your loved one suffered injuries in a pedestrian accident, you may qualify for compensation for your medical expenses, pain and suffering, and more.
-A Philadelphia personal injury lawyer with Kalikhman & Rayz, LLC can help you pursue the money you need to heal.
+A Philadelphia personal injury lawyer with Kalikhman & Rayz can help you pursue the money you need to heal.
 Let us fight to protect your health and financial future.

 Our firm has advocated for the rights of the injured in Pennsylvania since 2005.
 We know how to stand up to the insurance companies and get the full and fair awards our clients need and deserve.
 Contact us today for a free, no-obligation consultation.